-This 44-credit hour program prepares graduates to obtain teacher certification in elementary regular education and middle childhood-early adolescence education.
-It takes approximately 21 months to complete.
+This program prepares graduates to obtain teacher certification in elementary regular education and middle childhood-early adolescence education.
 Classes cover topics like science methods, integrative classroom environments, social studies methods, and child development.
-Students in the program can elect to earn a Master of Arts in Education by completing an additional three classes.
+Optional add-ons in ESL and bilingual education are offered.

 Other School Options

-Maranatha Baptist Bible College, which is located about 40 miles from downtown Madison in Watertown, offers a bachelor's degree program in elementary teacher education.
-This major is one of the most popular fields of study at Maranatha.
+Maranatha Baptist Bible College, which is located about 34 miles from downtown Madison in Watertown, offers a bachelor's degree program in elementary teacher education.